 - Check frequently; presales and special offers for different credit cards come and go.

 - Save the direct link to that specific event page and have the general on-sale saved in your calendar.

 - Have a Ticketmaster account created on the website before trying to buy tickets.

 - Shop around: compare ticket prices on TicketMaster vs. other ticket sites (tips below).

 Ticketmaster presale codes are easy to find when you’re looking for credit card presales; however, these presale codes won’t work unless you have one of the actual credit cards.

 For the Ticketmaster American Express Presale, you can enter the code: INGOLD.
 This will allow you to see the tickets, but when you get to the checkout you’ll have to use an AMEX card.

 The Ticketmaster Presale code for Citi Card is: 412800

 The Chase Presale code for Ticketmaster is: 541712

-Having these cards are the only chance to getting access to these specific presales, but Fan Club, Mobile, Facebook and other Ticketmaster presales are fair game, and easy to find via a quick Google search.
+Having these cards are the only chance to get access to these specific presales, but Fan Club, Mobile, Facebook, and other Ticketmaster presales are fair game, and easy to find via a quick Google search.
 We at TickPick always are up on the latest concert tours being announced and the presale codes for those tours.